flaviut/nim-by-example/content/seqs.md

 # Seqs

-Seqs provide dynamically expandable storage, they are extended as needed.
+Seqs, abbreviated from "sequence", provide dynamically expandable storage.

 There are two ways to create seqs, with the `@` operator and with the `newSeq[T](n: int)` method.
 Once a seq is created, it can be modified using the `add(item: T)`, `delete(idx: int)`.
 The length of a seq can be found through `len: int`, and the maximum index through `high: int`.
 The standard `items: T` and `pairs: tuple[i: int, v: T]` iterators are also available.